RAM Prices Hit $550 Q2 2026 | IT Asset Recovery Timing

 Smart Buying Opportunity

-Organizations with 200-500 servers containing 128-256GB RAM configurations are sitting on $150,000-$400,000 in recoverable memory value—assuming disposal timing aligns with peak market pricing.
+Mid-sized enterprises with 200-500 servers containing 128-256GB RAM configurations are sitting on $150,000-$400,000 in recoverable memory value—assuming disposal timing aligns with peak market pricing.
 Meanwhile, buyers of refurbished systems can avoid peak pricing entirely by purchasing quality refurbished equipment with existing RAM already installed.

 Understanding the 2024-2026 Memory Supply Crisis